andrewli2403/ncaa-transfer-portal-evaluator/README.md

 # Data Processing

+The model looks at only available 2022 transfers, those who had not already committed to another school.
+This is as of August 11th, 2022.

 Based on Goldblatt's decision to eliminate NBA Players who average less than 11 minutes per game, I eliminated college players who played less than 9 miuntes per game, proportional to Goldblatt.
-Players with 0 3 Pointers Made or Attempted were also eliminated.
+Players with 0 3 Pointers made or attempted were also eliminated.

 ## Feature Engineering
 The 3PT Rating was heavily right skewed, so to counter act this, a logarithmic transformation was applied to mimic a normal distribution.